Neelp20/Project-4-TheWoodenSpoon/README.md

 All Bookings (Admin) page was added to the manage bookings and that is only visible to staff users.
 This will allow the staff members to easily perform view/edit/delete on the bookings made customer as well as admin.

 ![All Bookings (Admin)](docs/readme_images/admin_manageallbookings.webp)

+### Features Left To Implement
+- In a future release I would like to implement a page which displays a table map of the restaurant with information displayed on each table of upcoming bookings.
+This feature would allow staff to easily see if there are any upcoming bookings on the each table and plan accordingly.
+- I will also like to add multiple menu pages.